-The LACDA provides a countywide waiting list preference for homeless families as defined under the McKinney-Vento Homeless Assistance Act (42 U.S.C.
-11302) and HEARTH Act (2009).
+The LACDA provides a countywide waiting list preference for homeless families.
 The preference is limited to 30% of the number of vacant general occupancy public housing units available on July 1 of each fiscal year.
 The family must consist of two (2) or more persons with one (1) member being under the age of 18 or be a single elderly and/or disabled person.
 Victims of domestic violence, dating violence, sexual assault or stalking receive the same admissions preference as homeless families.